Second, there is the following wooden exhibit in the "Vienna Funeral Museum":

-Dopler was born in Vienna around 1739.
-During the 1760s he ran an inn at the "Montserrater Gottesacker" (a cemetery on the Alsergrund, disbanded in 1783, which was located about here).
-By 1771 he is documented as being employed as Goldpolier (gold polisher) at the porcelain factory and in 1773 he is already given as "Mahler in der Porcellain Fabrique" (painter at the porcelain factory in the suburb Rossau).
+Dopler was born around 1739 in Loosdorf in Lower Austria.
+At the time of his wedding in 1764 (St. Ulrich 25, fol.
+188v), he is described as "soon-to-be innkeeper".
+In 1769 he is referred to as "former innkeeper in the cemetery of the Benedictine friars of Montserrat" on the Alsergrund, (which was closed in 1783).
+In 1771, in the baptismal entry of his daughter Regina, he is documented as being employed as Goldpolier (gold polisher) at the porcelain factory, and in 1773 he is already given as "Mahler in der Porcellain Fabrique" (painter at the porcelain factory in the suburb of Rossau).
 Dopler's speciality was painting so-called Türkenbecher (turkish cups).

 Christoph Dopler's seal and signature in the marriage records of his friend Andreas Kuhrmayr who ran an inn in the house Alsergrund 135 (A-Wsa, Mag.
 ZG, A3, 217/1787)

-Dopler died on 5 May 1789 at Alsergrund 135.
-His probate records are of great interest, not only because they contain a document related to the cost of Dopler's coffin (directly proving the use of coffins in Mozart's Vienna), but they also provide a list of expenses of Dopler's widow which document Constanze Mozart's private funeral expenses two years later that are not recorded in Mozart's Sperrs=Relation.
+Dopler died on 5 May 1789 (Wiener Zeitung, 13 May 1789, 1213) in the house Alsergrund 135.
+His probate records are of great interest, not only because they contain a document related to the cost of Dopler's coffin (directly proving the use of coffins in Mozart's Vienna), but they also contain a list of expenses of Dopler's widow which document Constanze Mozart's private funeral expenses two years later which are not recorded in Mozart's Sperrs=Relation.
 Dopler's body was consecrated at the Servite parish church of Rossau and buried third class for six Gulden and forty-five Kreuzer in the Währinger Allgemeiner Friedhof.
 The carpenter who made the coffin wrote the following receipt (A-Wsa, Mag.
 ZG, A2 1770/1789):